-- 4.7.a. contribute to the success of residents and the program; - 4.7.b. provide learning experiences in accordance with Standard 3; - 4.7.c. participate actively in the residency program's continuous quality improvement processes; - 4.7.d. demonstrate practice expertise, preceptor skills, and strive to continuously improve; - 4.7.e. adhere to residency program and department policies pertaining to residents and services; - 4.7.f. demonstrate commitment to advancing the residency program and pharmacy services.

-All HH preceptors are evaluated at least annually against listed criteria

-4.8 Preceptors' Qualifications
+- 4.7.a. contribute to the success of residents and the program; - 4.7.b. provide learning experiences in accordance with Standard 3; - 4.7.c. participate actively in the residency program's continuous quality improvement processes; - 4.7.d. demonstrate practice expertise, preceptor skills, and strive to continuously improve; - 4.7.e. adhere to residency program and department policies pertaining to residents and services; - 4.7.f. demonstrate commitment to advancing the residency program and pharmacy services. - All HH preceptors are evaluated at least annually against listed criteria - 4.8 Preceptors' Qualifications

-Preceptors must demonstrate the ability to precept residents' learning experiences as described in sections 4.8.a-f.
+Preceptors must demonstrate the ability to precept residents' learning experiences by meeting one or more qualifying characteristics in all of the following five areas:.

-- 4.8.a. demonstrating the ability to precept residents' learning experiences by use of clinical teaching roles (i.e., instructing, modeling, coaching, facilitating) at the level required by residents; - 4.8.b. the ability to assess residents' performance; - 4.8.c. recognition in the area of pharmacy practice for which they serve as preceptors; - 4.8.d. an established, active practice in the area for which they serve as preceptor; - 4.8.e. maintenance of continuity of practice during the time of residents' learning experiences; - 4.8.f. ongoing professionalism, including a personal commitment to advancing the profession.

-All HH preceptors are evaluated on their ability to perform as listed; preceptor training is provided to improve Performance and to keep all apprised of changes in standards and goals.
+- 4.8.a. ability to precept residents' learning experiences by use of clinical teaching roles (i.e., instructing, modeling, coaching, facilitating) at the level required by residents; - 4.8.b. ability to assess residents' performance; - 4.8.c. recognition in the area of pharmacy practice for which they serve as preceptors; - 4.8.d. an established, active practice in the area for which they serve as preceptor; - 4.8.e. maintenance of continuity of practice during the time of residents' learning experiences; and, - 4.8.f. ongoing professionalism, including a personal commitment to advancing the profession... - All HH preceptors are evaluated on their ability to perform as listed; preceptor training is provided to improve performance and to keep all apprised of changes in standards and goals.